My-Budget-Buddy/buddy/README.md

 Clone, build, and start services

 Options:
   -a, --all       Clones all repositories, skips asking which ones to clone.
-  -o, --overwrite  Overwrite any existing Dockerfile from the repositories, with a MacOS/Windows/Linux compatible
+  --no-overwrite  Default is to overwrite any existing Dockerfile from the repositories, with a MacOS/Windows/Linux compatible default.
+Enabling this flag keeps the original Dockerfile.
-                   default.
-(Not necessary, but makes building faster) -h, --help       display help for command
+  -h, --help      display help for comman
 ```

 #### 2. buddy clean